Our Time (1974 film): Reception

-Vincent Canby of The New York Times wrote that the film "combines the worst features of two kinds of ancient Broadway comedy with a gothic lack of sensibility all its own," and found it "difficult to believe" that Peter Hyams "was also the director of the recent 'Busting,' one of the better, more intelligent cop movies.
-Perhaps teen-age rich girls are not characters with whom he has much sympathy or understanding."
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and wrote that it "probably sees itself as the female equivalent of 'Summer of '42' ...
 Unfortunately, the story this time is nothing more than a B-grade soap opera."
 Arthur D. Murphy of Variety called it "an unexciting, sterile story ...
 More of a made-for-TV feature than anything else."
-Kevin Thomas of the Los Angeles Times was positive, stating that the film "turns nostalgia back on itself with remarkable deftness and subtlety.
-In doing so it makes certain aspects of the '70s seem not all that bad."
-He added that "All four of the film's young stars are able and appealing."
+Some critics said the film failed to say anything about teen pregnancy that wasn't already covered in earlier films like Blue Denim and A Summer Place.
 Tom Shales of The Washington Post wrote that "Muffy has no redeeming values; she's loathsome and self-pitying.
 So who are we supposed to care about, much less root for?"